bobjacobsen/OlcbChecker/ChecksToAdd.md

 The following items should be added to check plans:

  - Add multi-PIP and multi-SNIP cases to message capacity check
+ - Check that Event Protocol, EWP on bus doesn't cause crashes (regardless of whether node uses EWP or even EventProtocol)
  - Check datagram error and overlap handling
     - Overlapping datagrams from two sources are properly handled or errored
-    - Datagrams with incorrect first-middle-last are properly errored and can be followed with valid ones
+    - Datagrams with incorrect first-middle-last are properly errored and can be followed with valid ones (even if the node doesn't PIP declare Datagram protocol)
  - Check errors and error handling in section 4.3 of the Memory Configuration Standard
    - Invoking error messages by sending datagram reads with parameters outside the range
    - Send a datagram with the first byte a protocol number that does not exist (not 0x20) and checking the returned error